testing-library/testing-library-docs/docs/testcafe-testing-library/intro.md

 ## Containers

 By default the selectors come pre-bound to `document.body`, so no need to provide a container.
-However, if you want to restrict your query using a container, you can use `within`.
+However, to restrict your query using a container, you can use `within`.
 Keep in mind that `within` works using a Testcafe `ClientFunction` so you will need to await it, and you can't make assertions on it like you can using a `Selector`.

 ### Examples using `within`